 A roaring fire and Christmas morning go hand in hand.
 Why not throw your wrapping paper in the fireplace to get rid of it quickly and easily?
 Like treated lumber, the colored paper used to wrap presents can fill your home with unhealthy fumes.
 Additionally, putting paper in the fireplace can cause a dangerous flareup that could cause your chimney to ignite.

-Cardboard shouldn’t be burned in the fireplace for the same reason that wrapping paper shouldn’t.
-Any colored ink on the cardboard may put off toxic fumes, and the sudden combustion of the cardboard can cause a dangerous spike in the temperature of your fireplace and chimney, potentially igniting a chimney fire.
+Cardboard shouldn’t be burned in the fireplace for the same reason that wrapping paper shouldn’t — colored ink gives off toxic fumes.
+The sudden combustion of the cardboard can also cause a spike in the fire’s temperature, potentially igniting a chimney fire.

 Cooking over an open fire is surely romantic, but when it comes to cooking over charcoal, that should be done outside exclusively.
 Charcoal releases carbon monoxide when burned, and that carbon monoxide can poison the people or pets in your home.

 Wet wood is difficult to ignite and keep burning, but the problems with burning wet wood go far beyond that.
-Wood that is wet, or that hasn’t been properly seasoned before burning, burns at a lower temperature than dry or properly seasoned firewood.
+Improperly seasoned or wet wood burns at a lower temperature than dry or properly seasoned firewood.
 When wood isn’t burning efficiently, it generates more smoke.
 That heavy, cooler smoke causes condensation that leads to a rapid buildup of dangerous creosote.
-While burning any firewood causes creosote, wet firewood accelerates the buildup of creosote, which puts your chimney at risk of a fire.
+Wet firewood accelerates the buildup of creosote, putting your chimney at risk of a fire.

 If you have a Christmas tree, chopping it up to put in the fireplace after the holidays seems sensible.
 But burning a Christmas tree isn’t ideal.
 First, the wood hasn’t been properly cured and will lead to excessive creosote buildup.
 Most Christmas tree species also contain resins that burn rapidly and at high temperatures that can cause your chimney to ignite.